-The photo we have of Poe here was taken in the year before his death which is the same year in which it is believed that he wrote “Annabel Lee.”
+The photo of Poe here is a touched up version of the daguerreotype taken by Edwin H. Manchester on November 9th, 1848, one year before his death, the same year in which it is believed that he wrote “Annabel Lee.”
 Our friend, the poet, well he had a thing for both death and beauty.
 In fact, the two went hand in hand for him.
 It’s been speculated and debated time and again if poems like “Anabel Lee” were in fact based in reality.
 I can only say that the emotions of the poem seem real.
 Whether based on the tuberculous death of his young bride Virginia or not, the material for inspiration was certainly abundant in Poe’s life.

 In his essay “Philosophy of Composition” in reference to his themes and methods in the writing of his poem “The Raven,” Poe asserted, “Melancholy is thus the most legitimate of all the poetical tones.”
-If you have the patience to read the essay for yourself, and if you are inclined to believe that he was being honest, and not merely making up the method after the fact, you might understand, or at least forgive him for, his insistence that the death of a beautiful woman was the “most poetic topic in the world.”
+If you have the patience to read the essay for yourself, and if you are inclined to believe that he was being honest, and not making a joke or just making up his “method” after the fact, you might forgive him for, his insistence that the death of a beautiful woman was the “most poetic topic in the world.”

 I asked myself — “Of all melancholy topics, what, according to the universal understanding of mankind, is the most melancholy?”
 Death — was the obvious reply.
 “And when,” I said, “is this most melancholy of topics most poetical?”
 From what I have already explained at some length, the answer, here also, is obvious — “When it most closely allies itself to Beauty: the death, then, of a beautiful woman is, unquestionably, the most poetical topic in the world — and equally is it beyond doubt that the lips best suited for such topic are those of a bereaved lover.”